bigfix/developer.bigfix.com/site/reference/types/property.md

 # usual name of &lt;property&gt; : string

-Returns the usual name of the specified property.Example: usual name of property &amp;quot;booleans&amp;quot; - Returns &amp;quot;boolean&amp;quot;.
+Returns the usual name of the specified property.Example: usual name of property "booleans" - Returns "boolean".

 # &lt;property&gt; as string : string